-Vehicle deterioration can also be illustrated by Figure 8, which shows the mean emissions of the 1984 to 2007 model year fleet as a function of vehicle age.
-The first point for each model year was measured in 1998, the second in 1999, the third in 2000, the fourth in 2002 the fifth in 2004 and the sixth in 2006.
+Vehicle deterioration can also be illustrated by Figure 8, which shows the mean emissions of the 1982 to 2003 model year fleet as a function of vehicle age.
+The first point for each model year was measured in 1998, the second in 1999, the third in 2000 and the fourth in 2002.
 Vehicle age is determined by the difference between the year of measurement and the vehicle model year.
 Since the measurements are taken in November, the model year that matches the measurement year are considered one year old because the following model year vehicle has already been released for most manufacturers.
 The analysis is somewhat confounded by differences in measurement location during the three years of measurement.
-This is especially noticeable in the highly load dependent pollutant - NO - which measured low in 1998 at the first location.
-As more data are collected, what is most striking is how the first four to six years of age the mean CO, HC and NO emissions show very small amounts if any emissions deterioration.
-There were significant changes in the motor vehicle emissions regulations for the 1996, most notably the introduction of two additional oxygen sensors to monitor catalyst efficiency as part of the OBDII monitoring system.
-These additional oxygen sensors allow the manufacturers to correct for any drift that occurs with the manifold oxygen sensor that is used to maintain the engine's air to fuel ratio setting and no doubt are contributing to the low deterioration rates.
-13
+This is especially noticeable in the highly load dependent pollutant - NO - which measured high in 1999.
+As more data are collected, what is most striking is how the first four to six years of age the mean CO and HC show very small amounts if any emissions deterioration.
+With the current data set NO emissions are starting to appear to flatten out in the first 3 years of age.